fugue/credstash/README.md

   -k KEY, --key KEY     the KMS key-id of the master key to use.
 See the
                         README for more information.
 Defaults to
                         alias/credstash
+  -n, --noline          Don't append newline to returned value (useful in
-  -r REGION, --region REGION
+                        scripts or with binary files) -r REGION, --region REGION
                         the AWS region in which to operate -v VERSION, --version VERSION